JosephNamihas/Code-Quiz/README.md

 - A highscore leaderboard

 I really enjoyed this challenge and while I was stuck on a few elements, I believe I produced a respectable finished quiz.
-The quiz is fully functional and feature rich with no errors to speak of.
+The quiz is fully functional and feature rich with no errors to speak of (There are a few bugs at the moment).
 It provides the user with five questions, sequentially delivered by making use of the Document Object Model.
 Upon completion of the quiz, the user has a chance to add their initials and submit to the highscore board.

 ## Challenges Faced